Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Experiments and Results

 Table~\ref{tab:np_comparison} compares agreement with human ground truth across all three conditions at $\sigma\!=\!3$ (all 50 images retained), which is the most informative threshold as it includes the full image set without requiring near-unanimous human consensus.

-The results show that no-persona MLLM, with a \emph{single} annotation per image, matches or exceeds the agreement achieved by aggregating $\approx$\,1{,}194 persona-conditioned annotations across all four task variants.
-The no-persona \texttt{think=False} condition achieves the largest improvements: $+$0.076 F1 on $P_2^{-}$, $+$0.116 F1 on $P_3$, and $+$0.143 F1 on $P_5$ relative to persona prompting.
-The no-persona \texttt{think=True} condition also consistently outperforms the persona prompting, suggesting the result is not specific to the CoT setting.
+The results show that the no-persona condition matches or exceeds persona-conditioned agreement across all four task variants, despite using only 5 runs per image versus $\approx$1{,}194 persona-conditioned annotations.
+Both think=True and think=False conditions perform similarly, with the largest improvements reaching $+$0.055 F1 on $P_2^{-}$, $+$0.077 F1 on $P_3$, and $+$0.124 F1 on $P_5$ relative to persona prompting.
+The consistent outperformance across both reasoning modes confirms the result is not specific to the CoT setting.

-This finding is particularly important given the asymmetry in annotation volume: the persona-conditioned system invests 1{,}200 agents, each calling the MLLM once per image, before computing a modal vote-yet this elaborate aggregation is outperformed by a single call with a neutral prompt.
-The result suggests that the performance observed in the persona-conditioned system is attributable primarily to the MLLMs intrinsic visual understanding of the scene, rather than to any behavioral diversity introduced by persona conditioning.
+This finding is particularly important given the asymmetry in annotation volume: the persona-conditioned system aggregates annotations from 1{,}200 agents, each evaluating an image once, yet this large-scale aggregation is matched or exceeded by only five no-persona inferences.
+The result suggests that the performance observed in the persona-conditioned system is attributable primarily to the MLLM's intrinsic visual understanding of the scene, rather than to any behavioral diversity introduced by persona conditioning.
 Persona prompting may introduce variability without improving signal in this setting.

-It is important to note that the evaluation setups are not entirely symmetric: demographic persona prompting benefits from annotation aggregation across 1{,}194 predictions (reducing random error), while no-persona uses a single prediction.
-Future experiments should run multiple no-persona repetitions to disentangle the contribution of annotation aggregation from the effect of persona conditioning itself.
+It is important to note that the evaluation setups are not entirely symmetric: persona prompting aggregates ${\approx}1{,}194$ annotations per image, whereas no-persona uses 5 runs (5 annotations per image).
+Although this reduces asymmetry relative to a single run, the no-persona advantage remains consistent across both reasoning modes and all runs.
+A fully symmetric comparison would require substantially more no-persona repetitions and is left for future work.